 Let’s say an omnipotent being approaches you and asks if you would be willing to accept $1 million in exchange for never using the internet again in your life.
 This means you would be prohibited from doing a diverse array of things for free or a minuscule price: learn another language, listen to an immense music library, stream thousands of hours of content, and chuckle at Paul Krugman blog posts.
 Would you give it up?

 Perhaps older people would, since they are more accustomed to using snail mail, walking to a store to buy an item, or not taking a selfie with their meal and sharing it with strangers.
 For younger folks, though, most would concede they could never live without the online world – not for $1 million.
 That makes this generation, and the one after, the most prosperous generation in history.
-But don’t tell that to the entitled whiners who think they have it worse off than someone living in 1353 or 1933, unless the left has its way and everyone receives a pile of cash just for breathing.We value your comments!
-Please weigh in on our comment section below.
+But don’t tell that to the entitled whiners who think they have it worse off than someone living in 1353 or 1933, unless the left has its way and everyone receives a pile of cash just for breathing.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com